 So now that you have understood the main metrics that you need to keep track of and what helps in increasing the profits, here is a study on how KePSLA can help you to improve these metrics and increase ROI.

-The below study was conducted on a 3-star hotel in Mumbai with 80 rooms.
-The hotel is in a good area with proximity to the train and bus stations.
+The below study was conducted at a 3-star hotel in Mumbai with 80 rooms.
+The hotel is in a good area with a proximity to the train and bus stations.
 There were 3 more competitor hotels nearby who were offering similar services.

-- KePSLA made them more efficient by effectively providing them the department and KPI analytics.
-The department and KPI analysis offers deep insights on how each department is performing.
+- KePSLA made them more efficient by effectively providing them with the department and KPI analytics.
+The department and KPI analysis offer deep insights on how each department is performing.

 - Guest reviews are compiled from over 120+ resources online and sent to a single dashboard from where the hotels could easily reply to the reviews and understand their guests and act on areas which needed attention.

 - KePSLA’s feedback management system helped to collect customer feedback both on-premises of the hotel and post-checkout and publish it in leading online platforms.
 This improved the hotel’s rankings on OTAs and helped increase the bookings.

 - The customers got a great offer when they provided their feedback, which encouraged both customers to give feedback and repeat bookings.

 - Increase in ADR and RevPAR of 7% of Rs.
 194.

 - Increase in room bookings per day 1.68